otrv4/otrv4/otrv4.md

 Both the interactive and non-interactive DAKE must authenticate their contexts to prevent attacks that rebind the DAKE transcript into different contexts.
 If the higher-level protocol ascribes some property to the connection, the DAKE exchange should verify this property.
+A session is created when a new OTRv4 conversation begins.
 Given a shared session state information `phi` (e.g., a session identifier) associated with the higher-level context (e.g., XMPP), the DAKE authenticates that both parties share the same value for `phi` (Φ).

 Therefore, the shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
 For example, in XMPP, it